crhntr/crhntr/README.md

 #### Utilities
 - [(Masterminds) semver checker](https://crhntr.com/semver) let's you play with semanitic version constraints kind of like Regex101.
 Intend to add other semantic version libraries in the future.

-### Importing stuff from my repos

-My personal repos have a few different licenses, if you'd like to import code from one them and license does not work for your usage, reach out to me.

-My personal repos are (mostly) for-fun projects... use at your own risk (see license files).